 Nicholas A. DeLateur is a full stack synthetic biologist who believes in the power of microbes to change the world.
-He found biochemical research as his passion while earning B.S. and M.S. in Chemistry and Chemical Biology in the Beuning and Ondrechen labs at Northeastern University studying enzyme active sites and Y-family DNA polymerases.
-For his Ph.D. in Chemistry (biological division) in Ron Weiss’s lab as part of the Synthetic Biology Center at MIT, Nicholas built new genetic circuits and quorum sensing signaling proteins.
-Prior to MicroByre, Nicholas led efforts at Revel Pharmaceuticals for the discovery, isolation, and engineering of novel enzymes from microbes for reversing damage caused by diabetes and aging.
+He found that biochemical research was his passion while earning two degrees in Chemistry and Chemical Biology at Northeastern University — a BS with Dr. Penny Buening and an MS with Dr. Mary Jo Ondrechen.
+He specialized in enzyme active sites and Y-family DNA polymerases.
+He earned a PhD in Chemistry from MIT in the laboratory of Dr. Ron Weiss.
+The laboratory was part of the Synthetic Biology Center, and Nicholas built new genetic circuits and quorum sensing signaling proteins.
+Prior to MicroByre, Nicholas led efforts at Revel Pharmaceuticals for the discovery, isolation, and engineering of novel enzymes from microbes to reverse damage caused by diabetes and aging.